CRoan3/Data-Analytics-Portfolio/README.md

 Code: https://www.kaggle.com/code/chrisroan/video-games-sales-google-da-cert

-Objective: My goal for this project was to explore global video game console sales from the years 1980 to 2016.
+Objective: Explore global video game console sales from the years 1980 to 2016.

 Key Findings/Summary: North America is the most profitable region for video sales (2016).
 The most popular genre for video games of all time are Action, followed by sports, "miscellaneous", and then role-playing games.
 Nintendo has published the most games out of any company.
 They are followed by EA and Activison.
 Playstation 2 has the most global sales of any console.
 There was a notable sharp decline in global sales post-2008.
 I attribute this to the rise of the mobile gaming market, which has grown exponentially since the late 2000's.
 This link highlights the growth of the mobile gaming market: https://www.visualcapitalist.com/how-big-is-the-global-mobile-gaming-industry/.